One Bag at a Time – One Gould Student’s Effort to Enact a Plastic Bag Ban

-For her Senior Four Point project, Maddie Williams ’19 would like to see plastic bags disappear.
+For her Twelfth Grade Four Point project, Maddie Williams ’19 would like to see plastic bags disappear.

 “I’m concerned about the impact on humans that plastic bags have, but my drive really comes from my concern for the environment,” she explains.
 “I have been an animal lover since I was very young.”
 For a long time she wanted to be a veterinarian, then a wildlife rehabilitator.